yuede/yuede.github.io/_pages/about.md

 News
 ======

+[Jan.
+2023] : Invited to serve as PC for the Workshop on [High Performance Computational Biology (HiCOMB)](http://hicomb.org/) in conjunction with IPDPS 2023.

 [Dec.
 2022] : Invited to serve as PC for the Doctoral Showcase Poster Track at SC 2023.

 [Nov.
 2022] : Invited to serve as PC for [HPDC 2023](https://www.hpdc.org/2023/).